 Students will gain:

 - A broad theoretical and conceptual foundation of physical education designed to encourage the philosophical, psycho-social, scientific, ethical and legal concepts of the profession.

 - The opportunity to experience and participate in a variety of physical education, health and coaching courses that meet their individual needs.

 - Preparation for careers such as educators, recreational leaders, and coaches with continued study leading to various careers in education administration, nutrition, occupational therapy, physical therapy and public health.

 - Exploration in physical, mental and spiritual health to provide knowledge for instruction in lifelong wellness.

 Students interested in completing the Physical Education minor in order to earn a subsequent endorsement on their Professional Educator License (PEL) must be majoring in secondary education or currently hold a secondary teaching license in Illinois.
 Students who elect to minor in physical education must complete 18 credit hours of physical education classes, choosing from those that carry formal academic credit, including PE 116, plus 15 additional hours.
-Any of the coaching classes, SOC 140, BIOL 117, BIOL 200, BIOL 207 or any special topics course from other departments designated appropriate to fulfill the requirement may be taken.
+Any of the coaching classes, SOC 140, EXSC 275, BIOL 200, BIOL 207 or any special topics course from other departments designated appropriate to fulfill the requirement may be taken.
 Additionally, you will need to earn a passing score on the Illinois State Board physical education (144) content exam.